Sahil9229/Movie-Sentiment-from-Twitter/README.md

 # Movie-Sentiment-from-Twitter
-  This projec analyses the sentiments of a movie following the tweets and hastags related to the given movie.
+  This project analyses the sentiments of a movie following the tweets and hastags related to the given movie.
   The project is build on R language and uses lexicon based libraries to analyse the sentiments.